 On Dec.
 1, Tromp will host the inaugural Project Launchpad National Digital Summit.

 She will be joined by five other university presidents and chancellors, along with higher education administrators and mental health experts from across the country convened to begin a dialog and ask pointed questions: How can we as educational leaders better recognize the problems our students face?
 How can we weather the trauma of a world-wide pandemic and how can we work together to better serve our students?

 In addition to the summit, Boise State’s Project Launchpad includes a task force of academic, student success and mental health leaders who will strategize with student groups, gather data and problem-solve.
 Tromp is meeting with student groups and partnering with Gordon Jones, dean of the College of Innovation and Design, to co-teach a class called Leading and Learning During Uncertain Times.
 The course seeks new strategies to support students while working in partnership with them.
-It is engaging in quantitative and qualitative data collection through Boise State’s Office of Institutional Research.
+It is engaging in quantitative and qualitative data collection through Boise State’s Office of Institutional Effectiveness.

 “We will introduce students to the very complex work of higher education and learn from them about the broad-ranging impacts of the pandemic, along with what’s working for them, what’s not, and how we can evolve to better serve,” said Tromp.

 Universities and colleges, she added, have a responsibility to share their research, their data, strategies and insights to advance the professional and personal well-being of their students.
 Toward that end, Boise State has created Rebuilding the Launchpad, a searchable open-source clearinghouse.

 “Higher education has a three-part mission: to teach, research and serve,” Tromp said.
 “This is a moment when we are called with urgency to do all three for our students and our nation’s future.
 We must respond to that call.”